FreshAlacrity/front-tracker/README.md

   - less saturated for Val fusions
   - that leaves Faun (Red?), Clover (Orange?), Ruth (Purple?), Kent (Green?), Giles (Blue?)
   - consider also colors that mean something: https://blog.datawrapper.de/gendercolor/

+## Notes
+- CS - Callsign
+- CTRL + click to front or un-front a member
+- double click to open up PK dash page for the member
+- Locally there's an auth.js file with just `let pkToken = "token-here"` - that isn't being synched to GitHub so if we need to set this up again we'll need to make a new one of those (later make this a URL parameter)
+- Remember that the PK API limits requests etc pretty strongly; if we want to do a major batch update it may be easier to do that by importing an export type file (remember that those are .json files and not .js files)